jeremybosma/Ritchi/README.md

 # Requirements
 - An Windows, Linux or Mac operating system.
 - Internet connection.
-- A discord client (not the web one).
+- A installed discord client.
 - NodeJS
 - Braincells

 # Issues
-If you run into any issues make sure to open one in the repo.
-Or dm me thru discord/9ine.

-# V2 COMING SOON!
+If you run into issues, its probs you.
+But if it really isn't refer to: discord.gg/9INE